WHY CHOOSE AMOSKEAG?

 Promotion

-Amoskeag Auction extensively promotes your valued consignments in all major gun collecting papers, both those which reach the general public and “club journals” such as the Winchester Arms Collectors Assoc., The Rampant Colt, the Smith and Wesson Arms Collectors Assoc., The Parker Pages and other specialty collectors association publications.
+Amoskeag Auction extensively promotes your valued consignments in all major gun collecting papers, both those which reach the public and “club journals” such as the Winchester Arms Collectors Assoc., The Rampant Colt, the Smith and Wesson Arms Collectors Assoc.,and other specialty collectors association publications.
 We enjoy tremendous cross-over advertising in many national antique journals which reach collectors of all genres and have many on-line publications which we support with our advertising as well.
 We travel the country attending major gun shows promoting our services and displaying merchandise in upcoming sales, as well as picking up consignments from individuals who wish to meet us at the shows for a consultation.
-Items are listed on the website as they come in so individuals can keep an eye out for arms they have been searching for.

 Industry’s most detailed descriptions